Cooking and Recipes

 A Kazakh Feast : description.

-Recipe for Beshbarmak : meaning "five fingers" the way it is eaten.
+Recipes for Beshbarmak: meaning "five fingers" the way it is eaten.
 It is basically noodles, meat (traditionally horse), potatoes, and onions cooked in beef broth.
+Wiki , recipe with photos , Peace Corp , World Food , Ingredient Matcher , Foodista , and many others.
+There are even some YouTube videos.

 From RecipeSource (formerly SOAR):